aryanagrex/Hiring/Frontend.md

-**Objective:**

-Your task is to develop a simple eCommerce web application with React.js and Redux for state management.
-The application will have functionalities like viewing product catalog, adding products to the cart, and checking out.

-**Project Details:**

-* Product Catalog: The main page of the application should display a list of products.
-Each product will have the following attributes:
-* Name
+# Frontend Engineer Assignment: Sales Dashboard

-* Description
+## Description
-* Price
-* Image
-* Product Detail Page: When a user clicks on a product, they should be taken to a product detail page where they can see more information about the product.
-* Shopping Cart: Users should be able to add products to a shopping cart.
-The cart should show the total price of all items in it.
-Users should also have the ability to remove items from the cart.
-* Checkout Page: Users should be able to proceed to a checkout page.
-On this page, users should be able to enter their shipping information and see the final price with shipping calculated in.

-**Technical Requirements:**

-* The application must be built with React.js (preferably using functional components and hooks) and Redux for state management.
-* Use a fake REST API (like JSON Server) to simulate fetching data from the backend.
-* The application should be responsive and have a user-friendly UI.
-You can use a library like Bootstrap, Material-UI, or build your own CSS.
-* Code should be clean, well-commented, and follow best practices.
-* The application should handle errors gracefully.
-Users should be informed if something goes wrong.

-**Bonus Points:**
+Create a web application "Sales Dashboard" using ReactJS.
+This application should display sales data in the form of various charts and tables.
+The data can be hardcoded or loaded from a JSON file.

+## Requirements

-* Use React Router for navigation.
+1. Use ReactJS for the frontend, Redux for state management, and React Router for navigation.
-* Add user authentication.
-Users should be able to register, login, and checkout only when they are logged in.
-* Add product search and filter functionality.
-* Write unit tests for your components using a library like Jest.
-* Deploy the application on a platform like Netlify, Vercel, or Heroku.

-**Submission:**
+2. The dashboard should display the following components:
+    - A line chart showing sales over time.
+    - A bar chart comparing sales of different products.
+    - A pie chart showing the percentage contribution of each product to total sales.
+    - A table listing all sales records.
+Each record should include sale ID, product, quantity, and total price.
+3. Implement filters that allow the user to view sales data for specific periods (e.g., last week, last month, last year) or specific products.
+4. Use a charting library like Chart.js or D3.js for visualizing data.

+## Evaluation Criteria

+- **Code quality:** Your code should be well-organized and maintainable.
+Follow best practices for React, Redux, and JavaScript.
+- **Functionality:** Your application should meet all the requirements listed above.
+- **Test Case:** Include unit test cases using Jest and React Testing Library.
+- **User interface:** The user interface should be intuitive and user-friendly.
+Use a CSS framework such as Bootstrap or Material-UI for styling.
+- **Error handling:** Your application should handle errors appropriately, including invalid form submissions and invalid filter inputs.

+## Submission

-* Fork this GitHub repository and create a new branch for your code changes.
+1. Fork the provided GitHub repository and create a new branch for your code.
-* Implement the application according to the requirements listed above.
+2. Implement the application according to the requirements.
-* Submit a pull request to the main repository when you are finished.
+3. Submit a pull request to the main repository when finished.
-* Include a README file that explains how to set up and run the application locally.
+4. Include a README.md file that explains how to set up and run the application locally.
-* Your code should be well-documented and include comments where necessary.
+5. Your code should be well-documented and include comments where necessary.
-* Don't submit zip files
-* Code should be hosted on your repo on GitHub/BitBucket or any other VCS platform
+6. Do not submit zip files.
+Code should be hosted on your GitHub/BitBucket or any other VCS platform.

-**In case of any ambiguity feel free to todo any assumption.
-But do state it in your README**
+7. **In case of any ambiguity, feel free to make assumptions, but remember to mention them in your README**.